Email Copywriting: 19 Proven Formulas to Use on Your Next Campaign

 Other than that, focus on the story you’re telling, the product you’re selling, or the incentive you’re providing.

 A great way to collect emails is to create a top bar on your website with Hello Bar.
-Encourage your existing website visitors to sign up for your email list.
+Encourage your existing website visitors to signup for your email list.

 email copywriting hello bar

-If you add a Hello Bar like this to your website, you need to be prepared to send a coupon every single month.
+If you add a Hello Bar like this to your website, you need to be prepared to send a coupon every month.
 Otherwise, you’ll break your promise and irritate your subscribers.

 A single mom with two jobs and no savings in the bank wants something different from a married, retirement-age man with $2 million in investments.